-- Students are reported in the grade they are enrolled in on October 1st. - The following categories of serving schools are included: - 4 Public Schools The student is recorded in the school serving the student and the district of the serving school. - These schools will receive a report card. - 7 Spec Ed Schools The student is recorded in the school serving the student and the district of the serving school. - 8 Other State Funded (Lab Schools and the 2 Cooperative High Schools) If the school is a public, in-state school then the student is recorded at the school providing services and at the district-level entity of that school. - This includes the lab schools and the 2 cooperative high schools. - These schools will receive a report card. - 8 Other State Funded (The DHS sponsored schools) If the school is non-public or out of state then these students are not reported at the school level and are reported in DHS on the district level. - 9 Vocational Districts/Schools The students are recorded in their home school and the district of the home school (not the serving school). - A Regional Programs The student is recorded in the school serving the student and the Regional Office responsible for the program. - These are the RSSP, ALOP and TAOEP programs. - All students, except private students enrolled to receive SPEC services, should be counted at the state level. - The demographics come exclusively from the student demographic record as of the date of when the fall enrollment snapshot is taken that is associated with the student unless otherwise documented. - Exception: The IEP flag comes from IStar - "Student Enrollment" Total Count is defined as the Number of Students enrolled for a defined entity. - "Student Enrollment" Grade Level Count is defined as the Number of Students enrolled who belong to each grade level between Pre-K and 12 for a defined entity. - "Student Enrollment" Grade Level Percentage is defined as the Percentage of Students enrolled who belong to each grade level between Pre-K and 12 relative to the total enrollment of the entity in question. - The percentage of students belonging to a particular demographic group is calculated by dividing the student count by demographic group by the total entity enrollment and multiplying the resulting quotient by 100. - "Student Enrollment" is disaggregated by the following demographic groups: - o All Students - o Gender - Gender comes from the student enrollment record in SIS after the enrollment has been exited. - Grade Levels - o Race - Determined by the race code in the student demographic record. - The race codes are: - 11 Hispanic or Latino - 12 American Indian or Alaska Native - 13 Asian - 14 Black or African American
+- Students are reported in the grade they are enrolled in on October 1st. - The following categories of serving schools are included: - 4 Public Schools The student is recorded in the school serving the student and the district of the serving school. - These schools will receive a report card. - 7 Spec Ed Schools The student is recorded in the school serving the student and the district of the serving school. - 8 Other State Funded (Lab Schools and the 2 Cooperative High Schools) If the school is a public, in-state school then the student is recorded at the school providing services and at the district-level entity of that school. - This includes the lab schools and the 2 cooperative high schools. - These schools will receive a report card. - 8 Other State Funded (The DHS sponsored schools) If the school is non-public or out of state then these students are not reported at the school level and are reported in DHS on the district level. - 9 Vocational Districts/Schools The students are recorded in their home school and the district of the home school (not the serving school). - A Regional Programs The student is recorded in the school serving the student and the Regional Office responsible for the program. - These are the RSSP, ALOP and TAOEP programs. - All students, except private students enrolled to receive SPEC services, should be counted at the state level. - The demographics come exclusively from the student demographic record as of the date of when the fall enrollment snapshot is taken that is associated with the student unless otherwise documented. - Exception: The IEP flag checks the Pupil count snapshot from ISTAR. - "Student Enrollment" Total Count is defined as the Number of Students enrolled for a defined entity. - "Student Enrollment" Grade Level Count is defined as the Number of Students enrolled who belong to each grade level between Pre-K and 12 for a defined entity. - "Student Enrollment" Grade Level Percentage is defined as the Percentage of Students enrolled who belong to each grade level between Pre-K and 12 relative to the total enrollment of the entity in question. - The percentage of students belonging to a particular demographic group is calculated by dividing the student count by demographic group by the total entity enrollment and multiplying the resulting quotient by 100. - "Student Enrollment" is disaggregated by the following demographic groups: - o All Students - o Gender - Grade Levels - o Race - Children with Disabilities (CWD) - o Students with IEPs - o English Learner - o Low Income - o Homeless - o Migrant - o Youth In Care - o Military